Tumble finishing: Stones

 The precise tumbling duration is determined by many factors, including the hardness of the rock and the degree of smoothing desired in the coarser steps.
 Some people will tumble stones with rough grit for two, three or even four weeks to get their desired shapes out of the stones.

 There are two main types of rock tumbling: barrel (rotary) tumbling, and vibratory tumbling.
 Rotary tumbling is more common, simpler, quieter and less expensive than vibratory tumblers.
 There are two differentiating factors, however, that may lead one to use a vibratory tumbler.
 First, vibratory tumblers retain the overall shape of the rough rock, whereas rotary tumblers tend to make rocks round.
 Thus, it is important to use vibratory tumblers to make faceted shapes and tear drop forms.
 Second, vibratory tumblers tend to work much faster than rotary tumblers, generally reducing the processing time to half.

 In the polishing step, rock polish is added in place of grit as well as the plastic tumbling pellets.
 After further tumbling, the rocks should now have a shiny look when dry.
 If this is not the case and the rocks appear to have a film on them, a burnishing step may be necessary.
 In burnishing, the rocks are tumbled with only the plastic pellets and the addition of an oil-free non-abrasive soap.

 Sometimes, stone "preforms" are used.
 These are shapes cut from the rough rock before tumbling.
 This gives more control over the final piece, so shapes such as a tear drop can be produced.
 The technique is still limited to rounded shapes.
 Preforms may use less time with the coarsest step, or skip it altogether.

-During the 1970s, small rock tumblers were a common hobby item, and jewelry decorated with tumbled semi-precious stones was very much in fashion.
+During the 1970s, small rock tumblers were a common hobby item, and jewellery decorated with tumbled semi-precious stones was very much in fashion.
 Likewise, dishes and decorative glass jars filled with tumbled stones (often including common rocks not suitable even for costume jewelry) were frequently used as household ornaments.